polcomm-passau/searching-conspiracy-theories/README.md

-# searching-conspiracy-theories
+# Searching for Coronavirus Conspiracy Theories Across Two Search Engines, Six countries, Six languages, and Time

-These are scripts for the project "Searching for Coronavirus Conspiracy Theories Across Two Search Engines, Six countries, Six languages, and Time"
+These are scripts used in the project "Searching for Coronavirus Conspiracy Theories Across Two Search Engines, Six countries, Six languages, and Time"